 In 1842, during the Opium War, British troops invaded Nanjing and the Treaty of Nanjing was drawn between the Chinese and the British.

 In 1911 the city was central in the revolution led by Dr. Sat Yun Sen which led to the downfall of Chinas last emperor and the Qing Dynasty.
 It was at that time the then-new Republic of China was formed.
 Chiang Kai-shek took over leadership of the Kuomintang (KMT) political party led by Dr. Sat Yun Sen in 1925.

 Not long after the Japanese occupation had ended, old political battles re-ignited, and the growing Chinese Communist Party (CCP) led by Mao Zedong, which had played a lead role in driving the Japanese out of the country, was keen to see the in-power KMT party step aside.
-After failed negotiations of the Americans for peace between the two groups in 1946 a civil war saw the demise of the KMT party.
-The KMT party fled to one of China’s islands and formed what is now Taiwan.
+After failed negotiations of the Americans for peace between the two groups in 1946, a civil war saw the demise of the KMT party.
+The KMT party fled to a nearby island and formed what is now Taiwan.

 As you can see, Nanjing, for better or worse, has been part of several major events in history and in the forming modern China itself.
 For its historic attractions, its place in Chinese history, and it’s modern rebirth, it’s on my list of the top cities to visit in China.

 Today, Nanjing is a modern metropolis home to over 8 million people.
 Nanjing is a major education center, transport hub, and tourism center.

 Memorial Hall of the Nanjing Massacre – 418 Shuiximen Street.

 The Top Ten Attractions & Things to do in Nanjing